 Located by the doors in both labs; a back-up fire extinguisher is located at the west end of the floor.
 Maintain an escape position; i.e. stay between the fire and the doorway.
 Break the plastic ring, pull out the metal ring, release the hose from the bracket, direct the hose at the base of the flames, and press the lever down.

-Note: the fire extinguishers are heavy and not particularly easy to direct.
-These are multipurpose dry chemical extinguishers, safe for anything we use in lab.
+These are multi-purpose dry chemical extinguishers, safe for anything we use in lab.